MAICATRAN/Group_Project1/README.md

      - A document with the recession start and end dates in it.<br />
    - PNG printouts of the many graphs that my code generates.<br />

+- Usually I would take screen captures of the key features of my work, but everything I did is carefully described in the group's Word document.<br />

 ## 3. Presentation
 - PowerPoint for The Project Introduction<br />